 Here’s the deal.
 Your skin doesn’t keep count of how many products you use.
 It doesn’t care.
 But, it’s how often you use them and, most importantly, what goodies or nasties they contain that can make all the difference and prove too much for your skin.

-And when that happen, your skin is sure to let you know.
-It won’t be pretty, and it may even be painful.
-Here are three warning signs you are overdoing your skincare:
+And when that happens, your skin WILL let you know.
+It won’t be pretty.
+It may even be painful.
+But, how does it ring the alarm?

 1. Your Skin Is Dry

 Did you know your skin has a shield?
 It’s a protective barrier that keeps moisture in and your skin well-hydrated.
 When this shield breaks in a few places, water evaporates.
 Skin becomes dry.
 Red.
 Irritated, even.

 There are plenty of things that can damage this shield.
 Like the usual culprit, UV rays and cold, freezing weather.
 Your skincare products, too.